joshsh/archive/ripple/trunk/README.txt

 Overview
 ================================================================================

-Ripple is dedicated scripting language for the Semantic Web.
+Ripple is a dedicated scripting language for the Semantic Web.
 Ripple programs not only query the Semantic Web, but also reside within it as RDF data structures, forming a global network of interlinked programs.
 Ripple is a relational stack language, closely related to functional stack languages such as